South Australia

 The name, structure, operations and scope of the government agency responsible for road construction and maintenance changed over time.
 It has variously been called the Central (and Local) Board of Main Roads (1849 to 1917), the Local Government Department (1917 to 1926) after which the Department of Highways and Local Government came into being.
 In 1969 Highways and Local Government separated and road-making became the responsibility of the Highways Department.
 The name changed again in 1989 when the Highways Department was abolished and the Department of Road Transport was created.
 In 1992 the authority was called the Road Transport Agency, in 1995 it was the Department of Transport and finally in 1998 was named Transport SA.3

-1 Transport SA
+1 South Australian Government, Transport SA

 2 Atlas of South Australia 1986